 It is a good idea to not look at attitude toward family and gender as a vague and monolithic whole but break it down and discuss specific topics within it, especially daily topics relatable to the respondents.
-I choose four dependent variables which are four questions in the "traditionalism" section in the Asian Barometer to represent the respondents' attitudes toward (1) traditional family structure and (2) role of women, and they provide daily scenarios for the respondents to imagine.
+I choose four dependent variables which are four questions in the "traditionalism" section in the Asian Barometer to represent the respondents' attitudes toward (1) traditional family structure and (2) role of women, or attitudes toward interaction styles and gender stereotypes in the family, and they provide daily scenarios highly relatable to the respondents and easy for them to imagine.
 They include (1) for the sake of the family, the individual should put his personal interest second, (2) even if parents' demands are unreasonable, children still should do what they ask, (3) when a mother-in-law and a daughter-in-law come into conflict, even if the mother-in-law is in the wrong, the husband should still persuade his wife to obey his mother, and (4) if one could have only one child, it is more preferable to have a boy than a girl.